vvksdatta/capabilityTool/README.md

 **Users**

-The Application's design is oriented towards the practices of managers.
+The application's design is oriented towards the practices of managers.
 Multiple managers can create profiles and access this Web application.

 Prerequisites for running the Web application
 ---